 General group discussions will take place via Teams for Education

 What do you need?

-- A mobile phone, tablet, laptop, or computer (with a webcam and sound) with internet to access any agreed online/tutorial sessions (desirable), alternative arrangements will be made available if you do not have access to this equipment.
+- A mobile phone, tablet, laptop, or computer (with a webcam and sound).
+Internet to access any agreed online/tutorial sessions (desirable).
+Other arrangements will be made available if you don't have access to this equipment.

 - Access to a laptop, desktop or like to complete your work (desirable).
-During your time on the course you'll be given access to Office 365 to support completion on your assignment work.
+During your time on the course you'll be given access to Office 365.
+This is to support completion on your assignment work.

 - Notebook and pen for classes

 - Time and commitment to complete tasks set outside of class and attend placements

 - Your attendance both in class and in placement must be a minimum of 85% overall.
 Ideally 100%

 - A DBS check.
 We'll carry out this for you before starting your placement.
 Unless you're already employed in school, and they've carried out the right check